bbauska/Coursera-Bootstrap/readme.md

 still terrible although the fonts have improved a little bit, and we are now using the bootstraps default fonts.

-Let\'s now try and apply the bootstrap grid classes to index.html to improve its layout.
+Let&apos;s now try and apply the bootstrap grid classes to index.html to improve its layout.

 Going to the index.html page, let me quickly draw your attention to this